 It ended well after all.

-The movie "The Good, The Bad and the Ugly" had only come out a year or two earlier and was still getting some late run theater and drive-in play, so it was still plenty fresh in nearly everyone's memory.
+The movie "The Good, The Bad and the Ugly" had only come out in the US less than a year ago and was still getting some late run theater and drive-in play, so it was still plenty fresh in nearly everyone's memory.

 And for all the "by-the-book" fretting that Tom so dutifully expressed about not chatting it up more with the TOC before shooting at anybody, it was he who recognized the similarity between what had just happened and the "When you have to shoot, SHOOT, don't talk!" scene in that movie.
 So, for the remainder of my tour as Pterodactyl-33, I was tagged with the moniker "Tuco."